emscripten-core/emscripten/site/source/docs/api_reference/module.rst

 .. js:attribute:: Module.preRun

-	A function (or array of functions) to call right before calling ``run()``, but after defining and setting up the environment, including global initializers.
-This is useful, for example, to set up directories and files using the :ref:`Filesystem-API` (since that needs the FileSystem API to be defined, but also needs to be done before the program starts to run.
+	An array of functions to call right before calling ``run()``, but after defining and setting up the environment, including global initializers.
+This is useful, for example, to set up directories and files using the :ref:`Filesystem-API` (since that needs the FileSystem API to be defined and loaded, but also needs to be done before the program starts to run).

 	.. note:: If code needs to affect global initializers, it should instead be run using :js:attr:`preInit`.